Cooking a Thanksgiving Feast this Year? Here’s Your Game Plan!

 - Set the table (aren’t you glad you inspected the linen vs. just checked it?)

-- Roast vegetables and make stock base for gravy (which you can store).
+- Roast vegetables and make the stock base for gravy (which you can store).

 One Day Before Thanksgiving